 There are loads of factors to consider when you’re contemplating taking the leap of working, traveling, and living somewhere new.
 We’ve put together a short and helpful guide on some of the basics.
 So put your mind at ease and get excited for the adventure that awaits you!

 Adjusting– It’s important to keep in mind when embarking on a seasonal adventure that the first few weeks can be challenging.
-Acclimating and getting comfortable in new surroundings -meeting lots of new people, getting accustomed to a living situation and often different foods, learning a new job – it can feel overwhelming.
+Acclimating and getting comfortable in new surroundings – meeting lots of new people, getting accustomed to a living situation and often different foods or eating schedule, learning a new job – it all can feel overwhelming.
 In these weeks, homesickness and anxiety can creep in.
-It is important to remember that everyone there is in the same boat!
+It is important to remember that everyone around you is in the same boat!
 These feelings fade relatively quickly.
 Seasonal jobs often lead to close and long-lasting friendships with people from not just around the country, but from all over the world.

 A good thing to keep in mind is that the work can be challenging and the days can be long.
 Although most employees don’t get rich working a summer seasonal job, there is an opportunity to save money because room & board is either included or offered at a very reduced rate, and expenses are low.
 The most valuable fruits of a seasonal job are the new experiences, skills, friendships, and memories you gain that will last a lifetime.